celery/celery/docs/userguide/calling.rst

 the maximum time spent retrying will be 0.4 seconds.
-It's set relatively short by default because a connection failure could lead to a retry pile effect if the broker connection is down: e.g. many web server processes waiting to retry blocking other incoming requests.
+It's set relatively short by default because a connection failure could lead to a retry pile effect if the broker connection is down -- For example, many web server processes waiting to retry, blocking other incoming requests.

 .. _calling-connection-errors: